rdspring1/CarND-Vehicle-Detection/README.md

 From the set of positive detections, I sum them together to create a heatmap.
 I apply a threhold to this heatmap to avoid false positive detections.
 Then, I add this heatmap to a deque that tracks a series of heatmap frames.
 This deque creates a moving average of the 30 video frames.
 To identify the vehicle positions, I take the mean of the images in the deque.
 I also threshold this mean image to ignore detections that did not appear in at least 40% of the deque's frames.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I constructed bounding boxes to cover the area of each blob detected.

 The first threshold avoids obvious false positives.
 I uses a large frame buffer to track the car better when the pipeline misses the car in the frame.
 The second threshold avoids any false positives the buffer may accumulate over time.
 This setup works well at avoiding false postives and false negatives in the video.

-Here is an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:

 ### Here are six frames and their corresponding heatmaps:
 ![alt text][image5]